sedstan/freeCodeCamp/README.md

 In this lesson I learnt about recursion by solving the Tower of Hanoi puzzle.
 The first  step involved writing using a series of `if-else` statements to the solution.
 The next step was to implement a recursive solution.

+#### Learn Data Structures by Building the Merge Sort Algorithm

+In this lesson I learnt how to interact with data structures by sorting a list of random numbers using the Merge Sort Algortihm.

 ---

 &nbsp;